chooper1/NoiseAugment/README.md

-# Dataset-Augmentation-Tool
+## NoiseAugment

-This tool is a Matlab application that allows the user to visualize the location of multiple sound sources in a room and generate synthetic noisy datasets using both input speech datasets and multiple noisy datasets.
+NoiseAugment is a Matlab application that allows the user to visualize the location of multiple sound sources in a room and generate synthetic noisy datasets using both input speech datasets and multiple noisy datasets.
 It also allows for multiple microphones to be placed at different locations in the room environment.

+-add scripts w/o room

+-add documentation